 Nomadic tribes would traditionally have housing that was easily transportable and could be easily assembled and disassembled.
 More settled tribes had larger structures that took longer to set up and would often be decorated more ornately.
 If the environment was hotter, materials like straw or grass were preferred in place of materials like clay adobe, which worked best in dry, arid climates.
 In places that were not heavily forested, earthen houses were created.

-It is by focusing on each tribe and their own unique history that we can start a process known as decolonization.
+It is by focusing on each tribe and its own unique history that we can start a process known as decolonization.

 Decolonization in its simplest form is the process by which colonies become independent of the colonizing country, which is not a new idea or occurrence in history.
 As it pertains to Native Americans in the 21st century, it is more than a breaking off to become an independent nation.